ercrema/CulturalTransmissionModel/README.md

 Sample codes for the paper "Revealing patterns of cultural transmission from frequency data: equilibrium  and non-equilibrium assumptions".
-Notice that in order to reproduce the results of the paper the simulation needs to be executed on a HPC.
+Notice that in order to reproduce the results of the paper the simulation needs to be executed on a High Performance Cluster.
 The examples script provides the basic workflow with just 0.01% of the runs used in the paper.

 ## Paper Reference
 Crema,E.R, Kandler, A., Shennan, S.J.
 "Revealing patterns of cultural transmission from frequency data: